-OUR STEQUITE THE PORT SUCK PROTECTION REFLECT and Influence the choice 408 distribution system The factors which focus attention on supplementary points of sale are:
+TO URE requirements of sacks promotion reflect and influence the choice 408 distribution systems.
+The factors which focus attention on supplementary points of sale are:

 - 1. Growing size of business (production capacity). - 2.
 Increasing number of units within a group or chain under one ownership is linked in marketing cooperatives. - 3.
 Greater distance which customer travelled to reach a unit-- especially where international travel is involved. - 4.
 The greater importance of drawing in first time rather than repeat visitor, inorder to grow. - 5.
 Growring compitition for shares of market, for which there is excess capaicity in a location. - 6.
 The need to reduce dependence on day-to-day sales by selling capacity ahead of production, through a reservation system.